ntavelis/dockposer/README.md

     ```
 2. Run `composer install` or `composer update` to execute it.

+## Prerequisites

+The package will generate `docker` and `docker-compose` files.
+So I assume you have them installed in your system.
 ## How it works

 This packages gets triggered every time the composer tries to resolve your dependencies, e.g `composer install` or `composer update` will trigger this package to run.
 Even if no dependencies are going to be installed.

+Dockposer will read the `require` section of your composer.json file and will generate docker instructions to install the php extensions you have declared in your `require` section.
+PHP extentions have the `ext` prefix, e.g. `ext-amqp`, `ext-ldap
+It will also read your declared PHP version in the `require` section of composer.json and will generate FROM instruction in docker file to pull the official docker image with the same version.
+If the version is not declare will default to the php version that run the composer.

+It does not only generate the instructions, but it keeps them in sync.
+Any given time the require section of composer.json will be in sync with the docker instructions, leaving you only to think  how you will create your app.

+### First execution
 The first time you will run this package it will generate the below files:

 | File Name          | Location                    | Description                                                              |